psiotwo/eccairs-tools/README.md

 - parse ECCAIRS Taxonomy distribution
 - parse RIT Taxonomy distribution
 - comparison of ECCAIRS and RIT versions
 - (experimental) export of ECCAIRS into SNOMED format

+### Value Lists

+The taxonomy XML file provided by ECCAIRS no longer (since version 5.1.0.0) contains hierarchy information on value lists.
+Therefore, the tool attempts to resolve the hierarchy information from the ECCAIRS taxonomy service itself.
+For this to work, the taxonomy service URL must be configured.

 ## Import ECCAIRS taxonomy into an RDF repository
 1. Build the project using `gradle build`